Best Countryside of Romania Tour – 12 days

 English (other languages available on request for an additional fee)

-Other meals except breakfast, Photographing or filming fees at the visited sites, Hotel extras, Tips, Travel Insurance
+Flight ticket; Hotel extras (telephone, mini bar, etc); Other meals except for breakfast; Photographing or filming fees at the visited sites; Tips; Travel insurance; Personal expenses

 Day 1 – Sunday: BUCHAREST